Tgaffaney/AirShare/README.md

 ## Summary

 This app was developed for a networking class.
 A few friends and I wanted to build a cross platform File Transfer App.
+I mostly worked on the iPhone version while some others worked on the Android version found [here](https://github.com/benmohan77/BluetoothFileTransfer-Android)

-*This app is not on the Appstore and will need to be installed manually with xcode*
+*This app is not on the Appstore and will need to be installed, compiled, and ran manually with xcode*

 ## How it works